ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/modify_project.md

 });
 ```

-This will trigger matrix multiplications when you click Weather in the web frontend application.
+This triggers matrix multiplications when you select **Weather** in the web-frontend application.

 To test the code, re-run the application using the following command: